Meet The Staff

 Theresa Gannon, LCSW graduated from Fordham University School of Social Work.
 She has worked as a part-time counselor at the Counseling Center since September 2008.
 Currently a supervisor at Soundview- Throgs Neck Community CMHC, Ms. Gannon specializes in treating issues of adolescence.

 Jhon Ruiz, LCSW is a graduate of Lehman College.
-He earned his Master's in Social Work at NYU and currently works as a Bilingual Psychotherapst at Buena Vista Health Center.
+He earned his Master's in Social Work at NYU and currently works as a Bilingual Psychotherapist at Buena Vista Health Center.
 Mr. Ruiz has worked as a social worker both in New York and in his native country of Peru.
-He is excited to join the staff of the Counseling Center for Fall 2013.